omidkarami77/bmi_calculator/README.md

 - use constants class for colors
 - use background shape left
 - use background shape right
-- use home screen and main class
+- use home screen and main class <br>
 <img src="1.png" with="500" height="500"> <img src="2.png" with="500" height="500">  <img src="3.png" with="500" height="500">